Oplophorus-luciferin 2-monooxygenase

-In enzymology, an Oplophorus-luciferin 2-monooxygenase, also known as Oplophorus luciferase (referred in this article as OpLuc) is a luciferase, an enzyme, from the deep-sea shrimp Oplophorus gracilirostris [2], belonging to a group of coelenterazine luciferases.
-Unlike other luciferases, it has a broader substrate specificity [3,4,6] and can also bind to bisdeoxycoelenterazine efficiently [3,4].
-It was the third example of a luciferase (Other than Aequorea and Renilla) to be purified in lab [2].
+Oplophorus-luciferin 2-monooxygenase, also known as Oplophorus luciferase (referred in this article as OpLuc) is a luciferase, an enzyme, from the deep-sea shrimp Oplophorus gracilirostris, belonging to a group of coelenterazine luciferases.
+Unlike other luciferases, it has a broader substrate specificity and can also bind to bisdeoxycoelenterazine efficiently.
+It was the third example of a luciferase (Other than Aequorea and Renilla) to be purified in lab.
 The systematic name of this enzyme class is Oplophorus-luciferin:oxygen 2-oxidoreductase (decarboxylating).
 This enzyme is also called Oplophorus luciferase.

 Chemical reaction

-The two substrates of this enzyme are the luciferin, Coelenterazine and O_{2} and its 3 products are the oxyluciferin, Coelenteramide, CO_{2}, and light.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
-The oxygen incorporated need not be derived from O with incorporation of one atom of oxygen (internal monooxygenases o internal mixed-function oxidases).
-Although the enzyme is part of the group of enzymes that act on coelenterazine, such as Renilla and Gaussia luciferases, it does not share base pair sequences with these enzymes [3,4,5,7].
+The two substrates of this enzyme are the luciferin, coelenterazine and oxygen.
+Its products are the oxyluciferin, coelenteramide, carbon dioxide, and a photon.
+It belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and initial incorporation of two atoms of oxygen into the substrate.
+Although the enzyme is part of the group of enzymes that act on coelenterazine, such as Renilla and Gaussia luciferases, it does not share base pair sequences with these enzymes.

-OpLuc catalyzes the ATP independent chemical reaction [3,4,5,6]:
+OpLuc catalyzes the ATP independent chemical reaction: